chrysn/aiocoap/README.rst

 complete (and might never be, as the error handling for pathological network partners is hard to trigger with a library designed not to missbehave).

-Documentation is built using spinx_; hacks used there are described in ``./doc/README.doc``.
+Documentation is built using sphinx_; hacks used there are described in ``./doc/README.doc``.

 Bugs from design goal and wishlist to typos are currently tracked in github